 - TV gets picked up from the nearest dealer.

-- Then it gets packed and sent to the logistic division of the company.
+- It is packed and sent to the logistics division of the company.

 - TV then gets sorted and sent to the local branch.

-Shipping Rates affect the Shopping Cart’s Abandonment; therefore, choosing a well-planned shipping strategy is also needed for one’s eCommerce business to grow.
-Shipping rates may be free, flat, discounted (with one or more items of the same kind), variable rated, etc. Shipping of large items needs to be done with care, caution, and precision in a cost efficient manner so that neither the eCommerce business nor the end-consumer is on the losing side.
+Shipping Rates affect the Cart Abandonment Rate; therefore, choosing a well-planned shipping strategy is also needed for one’s eCommerce business to grow.
+Shipping rates may be free, flat, discounted (with one or more items of the same kind), variable rated, etc. Shipping of large items needs to be done with care, caution, and precision in a cost-efficient manner so that neither the eCommerce business nor the end consumer face any loss

-Logistics division of eCommerce portals is getting more tech-savvy, organized and tiered to ensure safer deliveries of consumer-goods.
+The logistics division of eCommerce portals is getting more tech-savvy, organized, and tiered to ensure safer deliveries of bulkier consumer goods.